cloudfoundry/statsd-injector-release/README.md

    *NOTE:* The injector expects the the name of the metric to be of the form `<origin>.<metric_name>`

-   The injector also supports tags according to the [Datadog StatsD extension](datadog-statsd):
+   The injector also supports tags according to the [Datadog StatsD extension][datadog-statsd]:

    ```bash
    echo "origin.some.counter:1|c|#testtag1:testvalue1,testtag2:testvalue2" | nc -u -w0 127.0.0.1 8125